2022 Winter Olympics: Every gold medal moment of the Beijing Winter Games - NBC Sports

 The 2022 Winter Olympics are finally here, taking place in Beijing, China and from what we’ve seen so far the competition has definitely been worth the wait!
 Below you’ll find a list of every gold medal moment of the Beijing Winter Games.

-Spoiler alert: Keep reading if you want up-to-date gold medal counts before they might air on TV.
+Spoiler alert: Keep reading if you want an up-to-date gold medal count before they might air on TV.
 And don’t forget you can watch live coverage of the 2022 Winter Olympics on Peacock!

 RELATED: 2022 Winter Olympics – TV schedule, day-by-day viewing guide to the Beijing Winter Games